 - Fresh thyme

 As for the butternut squash?
 I steamed the butternut squash.
 Why?
-It’s easy.
+Because it’s easy.
 Plus, healthy.
-Roasting is a delicious alternative but it would require additional olive oil (if you prefer to roast your butternut squash follow this guide).
+Cooking butternut squash in the Instant Pot will yield similar results to steaming.
+Roasting butternut squash is a delicious alternative but it would require additional olive oil.

 How to Make Mashed Sweet Potatoes